The Design is the winning design from our October 1st 2021 Jewelry Design Contest. It was submitted by Neil Evans.

 After the 17th century various symbolical, mystical allegorical, and cultural significance were attached to them, and in that way, one can find endless meaning and interpretations of his own destiny.

-Famous occultists such as Antoine Court de Gebelin claimed that the Tarot originated from ancient Egypt and had Kabbalistic origins, while Eliphas Levi used only the kabbalistic symbolism.
-And many others used the tarot as a symbol of one’s spiritual development and various stages in life.
+Famous occultists such as Antoine Court de Gebelin claimed that the Tarot originated from ancient Egypt and had Kabbalistic origins, while Eliphas Levi used only the kabbalistic symbolism while many others used the tarot as a symbol of one’s spiritual development and various stages in life.
 There are even some who use the tarot symbolism as a psychological and archetypal way to the human psyche, especially in Jungian psychology.

 The Minor Arcana is used in Tarot reading along with the Major Arcana and usually clarifies details on daily activities or the “small details” that create the big picture.
 There are usually four groups of 14 cards, while each one contains one card which is known as Knight, queen, or king ( King of Wands, Queen of Cups, etc).